 Data from the Trading Partner Management Repository is cached during server startup to improve performance by reducing access to this resource.
 In a cluster environment, the Trading Partner Management Repository data is cached on the administration server and each managed server.
-These caches are synchronized through the mechanism shown in the following figure.
+These caches are synchronized through the mechanism shown in Figure 1-8.